Dan Jones (writer)

 Daniel Gwynne Jones (born 27 July 1981) is a British popular historian, novelist, television presenter, and journalist.
-He received his education from Pembroke College, Cambridge.
+He attended Pembroke College, Cambridge.

 Early life and education

 Jones was born in Reading, England, in 1981 to Welsh parents.
 He was educated at The Royal Latin School, a state grammar school in Buckingham, before attending Pembroke College, Cambridge, where he achieved a first-class degree in history in 2002.

 Career

+In 2003, a connection at The Guardians online sports desk led to an opportunity to cover the Rugby World Cup, after which he wrote for newspapers and magazines.
+He later became features editor of Men's Health UK magazine.
+While working there, he wrote much of his first book, Summer of Blood: The Peasants' Revolt of 1381, during leave from his magazine job.